dinther/pathbuilder/README.md

 Pathbuilder also offers access to every command directly in your code.
 Commands are simply chained just like you are used to with openSCAD.
 A polygon is drawn at the end of the command sequence.
 This way you can pass your parameters directly into pathbuilder commands.

 ![image](https://user-images.githubusercontent.com/1192916/194191591-ef2b22b1-cdb1-4212-a432-21c76471f459.png)
 In the above example I used pathbuilder to generate complex ship hull shapes.
 Here I made extensive use of the svgPoints() function which returns a list of coordinates rather than letting pathbuilder produce the polygon.
 The points are then processed to produce the polyhedron in the picture.
+The mesh is perfect and my 3D printer slicer didn't report anny issues.

 ## S bracket example